 During her second marriage to the wealthy Markham, she has a son (Gervase) while they are in England.
 The author "glosses over" Beryl's affair with Prince Henry as part of her need to be free, but history records that the Royals took their affair quite seriously and made attempts to keep Prince Henry's name out of the divorce between Beryl and Markham.
 Markham offered her a generous divorce settlement.
 Again, the author tries to absolve Beryl's lack of mothering by writing that she showed him pictures of Africa the times she visited her son.
 History also records that Beryl did not attend his funeral when he died at age 42.

 Beryl returned to Kenya and continued to sneak around with Denys until the plane he is piloting crashes killing him.
 Denys is buried on Karen's land.
 Beryl insisted that she was supposed to fly with Denys that day but didn't.
 She believed that he was coming home to be with her while Karen believed that he was coming home to her.
 The book is touted as a great love triangle, but while Karen remains admired by both Denys and Beryl, it is difficult to imagine Denys and Beryl other than as the self centered, irresponsible "free" people that they themselves claim to be.

-The book wraps with Karen going home to Denmark and Beryl improving her skills as a bush pilot.
+The book wraps with Karen going home to Denmark, after her farm failed and Beryl improving her skills as a bush pilot.
 Several of Beryl's biographers agree that Beryl also had affairs with Tom Campbell Black who taught her to fly and with Antoine de Saint Exupery who is thought by many to have co-written West With the Night that Beryl wrote about her east to west solo flight.